vuola/UH_NumericalMethods/README.md

   - [Problem 4]()
   - [Problem 5]()

+## Running the algorithms

+The easiest way to run the algorithms is via Docker.
+A container with executables and python scripts is available in Docker Hub.

+Install Docker and pull the container.
+The container opens a terminal prompt with executables and scripts in the opening directory.
+That's it !

+### install Docker

+`sudo apt install docker.io -y`

+### pull the container from Docker Hub and run

+`docker run -it vuolahti/nmsc`

 ## Dependencies and installation instructions for Ubuntu

+This chapter contains instructions for installing the full development environment.
+If you are familiar with Docker, you can also check docker/Dockerfile to see the same information in a Docker build script format.

 ### Visual Studio & CMake extensions
 Visual Studio Code for Ubuntu - installation instructions can be found for example here